NExON-Bayes: A Bayesian approach to network estimation informed by ordinal covariates: Introduction

-Here we present NExON-Bayes, a Bayesian approach to network estimation informed by ordinal covariates.
-NExON-Bayes builds on the standard graphical spike-and-slab model of Wang et al. (2015) \cite{wang2015scaling}, and introduces a sub-model that characterises the dependence between edge inclusion probabilities and sample-level ordinal covariate data, rather than modelling the entries of the precision matrix, as done in other covariate-dependent approaches.
+Here we present NExON-Bayes, a Bayesian approach to network estimation informed by ordinal covariates. \labelms{s1.1b}NExON-Bayes is thus applicable to settings with explicit ordinal covariates or where an ordinal structure can reasonably assumed.
+These covariates encode auxiliary, non-omic data, which can represent a varied information, such as tumour progression with a covariate taking values in $\{1,2,3\}$ corresponding to stage I, II \& III cancers, therapeutic response categories with covariate taking values in $\{1,2,3,4\}$ corresponding to the response category \citep{eisenhauer2009new}, or genotype data with covariate taking values in $\{0,1,2\}$ corresponding to the number of copies of a specified allele.\labelms{e1.1b} NExON-Bayes builds on the standard graphical spike-and-slab model of \citet{wang2015scaling}, and introduces a sub-model that characterises the dependence between edge inclusion probabilities and sample-level ordinal covariate data, rather than modelling the entries of the precision matrix, as done in other covariate-dependent approaches.
 This modelling framework allows us to develop a deterministic inference algorithm that is more scalable than existing alternatives in the literature.

 This paper is organised as follows.
-Section 2 introduces the terminology and notation used throughout the article, our proposed model, and the variational inference algorithm.
-Next, Section 3 assesses the performance of our approach by benchmarking the model against several competitors through simulations, and investigates its benefits in a real-life setting where we estimate the proteomic networks of breast carcinoma patients.
-Finally, Section 4 summarises our contributions and avenues for extensions of this work.
+Section 2 (Methods) introduces the terminology and notation used throughout the article, our proposed model, and the variational inference algorithm.
+Next, Section 3 (Results) assesses the performance of our approach by benchmarking the model against several competitors through simulations, and investigates its benefits in a real-life setting where we estimate the proteomic networks of breast carcinoma patients.
+Finally, Section 4 (Discussion) summarises our contributions and avenues for extensions of this work.